2D score based estimation of heterogeneous treatment effects: Methodology

 \subsection{Step 2}

 Next, we perform a nearest-neighbor matching based on the two estimated scores from the previous step.
-We adapt the notation from \citet{Abadie06}, and use the standard Euclidean norm as the distance metric in the matching algorithm.
-Formally, for the units $i$ and $j$ with estimated propensity scores $\hat e_i, \hat e_j$ and propensity scores $\hat p_i, \hat p_j$, we define the score-based Euclidean distance between $i$ and $j$ by
+We adapt the notation from \citet{Abadie06}, and use the Mahalanobis distance norm as the distance metric in the matching algorithm.
+Mahalanobis distance matching, first proposed by \citet{Hansen06}, has been widely used in matching algorithms for causal inference \citep{Leacy14, Aikens20}.
+It has been found to perform well when the dimension of covariates are relatively low \citep{Stuart10}, and thus it is more suitable than using standard Euclidean distance in our case when we have only propensity scores and prognostic scores as covariates.